elmadev/elmaonline-web/README.md

 - You can connect to the test server backend or run [elmaonline-site](https://github.com/elmadev/elmaonline-site) locally, use config.js to change this.

 - Run `yarn build` in terminal to make a production build.

+- Run `yarn storybook` in terminal to run the storybook site

 ## Tech stack